We can all accept that

 Quine (in his ‘What There Is’) has provided us with strong arguments against such extravagant Meinongism.
 (Though was Lewis an extravagant Meinongian?)
 This problem itself brings in a whole host of accompanying problems about the references of words and the names of entities that seemingly don’t actually exist.

 The same is true, according to Lewis, when he talked about some x being necessary (rather than possible).
 What are we talking about when we talk about this or that being necessary?
 What are we referring to?
 What makes this or that necessary?
 Necessity can’t be seen in one world – in our world.
-Therefore it must be seen at every possible world.
+Therefore it must be something about at every possible world.

 When we say that